MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-servicingprofiles.md

     - It switches from any channel to the latest build released into the Current Channel.
     - Other apps like Visio, Project or Access Runtime are migrated to Current Channel as well and are updated in the same pass.
 - Use the inventory in the Microsoft 365 Apps admin center to monitor progress.
 - It will switch from any channel to the latest build released into the Current Channel.
-Additional apps like Visio, Project or Access Runtime will be migrated to Current Channel as well and are updated in the same pass.
+Other apps like Visio, Project or Access Runtime are migrated and updated to Current Channel in the same pass.

 ## More resources
 Microsoft 365 Copilot